Knowledge of Being as Being

-This raises the question of what unifies theology and first philosophy appear to be different subjects.
+Theology and first philosophy appear to be different subjects.
 Theology is a study of divine objects.
 First philosophy is the study of "being as being."
-Theology is a study of some of the beings there are, the divine objects.
+Theology is a study of some of the "beings"there are, the divine objects.
 First philosophy is a study of being in general.

 Theology is First Philosophy

 "Long ago, now, and always, what is sought after and always puzzled over, what is being (ὄν), is the question what is substance (οὐσία).
-Some say that it is one; others, more than one; some, finite others, infinite.
+Some say it is one; others, more than one; some, finite others, infinite.
 And so for us too our chief and primary and practically our only concern is to investigate what this way of being is" (Metaphysics VII.1.1028b).

 The noun οὐσία comes from a participle of the verb εἰμί (whose first-person meaning is "I am, I exist").
 The infinitive is εἶναι ("to be").
 The present participles are ὤν (masculine), οὖσα (feminine), ὄν (neuter).